okTurtles/group-income/docs/Troubleshooting.md

 ## Can not sign-up user when databases get out of sync

-Problem:

-where you re-run grunt dev and then can no longer sign up a user because the database on the backend has been wiped, but the database in the browser's frontend still contains contracts that the frontend will try to re-subscribe to.
+This can happen when you re-run grunt dev and then can no longer sign up a user because the database on the backend has been wiped, but the database in the browser's frontend still contains contracts that the frontend will try to re-subscribe to (that no longer exist on the backend).

-Try:
+Until [Issue #495](https://github.com/okTurtles/group-income-simple/issues/495) is closed, the workaround is to do one of the following:

-- Using a new private window/tab
+- Create a new private window/tab (this will contain a fresh `IndexedDB`)

-- Bringing up the browser's dev tools, going into "Storage", and manually clearing/deleting all the Group Income related entries in the "Indexed DB" / "Indexed Database"
+- Bringing up the browser's dev tools, go into "Storage", and manually clear/delete all the Group Income related entries in the "Indexed DB" / "Indexed Database"